-Students who finish the program with a grade of B- or higher can move directly into second year courses in most programs within the Faculty of Arts and Social Sciences.
-There are a few programs that require the completion of the first year content in that subject before second year courses can be taken, such as Sustainability and Psychology.
-Please consult the Academic Calendar for a complete list of degree requirements by program.
+There are a few programs that require the completion of the first-year content in that subject before second year courses can be taken, such as Sustainability and Psychology.
+Please consult the King's or Dalhousie Academic Calendar for the complete list of first-year degree requirements by program.